kellylyke/whatshappening/README.md

 The problem is the news and you may have different ideas of what is important.
-And sometimes, let's face it, there is just so much news(and frankly other political distractions always going on), that we miss the actual gears that make the country run.
+And sometimes, let's face it, there is just so much news(and frankly other distractions always going on), that we miss the actual gears that keep the country running.

-The goal of this project is to have a manageable way for constituents to search for relevant issues, keep tabs on their congresspeople, get voter information, and hopefully inspire the desire to hold our politicians accountable.
+The goal of this project is to have a manageable way for constituents to search for relevant issues, keep tabs on their congresspeople, get voter information, and inspire the desire to hold our politicians accountable.

 ### Project Technologies/Techniques